Idealized Global Models of Accretion Disks with Strong Toroidal Magnetic Fields: Resolution of the simulations

 \section{Resolution of the simulations}

-For clarity, \figu\ref{fig:resolution} illustrates the resolution of the highest resolution run (model h05n512t3 and h05n512t1).
+For clarity, \figu\ref{fig:resolution} illustrates the resolution of the highest resolution runs (models h05n512t3 and h05n512t0).
 The resolution for other simulations is changed everywhere accordingly.
 The resolution is roughly uniform logarithmically.
 The highest resolution covers a region of $r\lesssim 10\,r_0$.

 \end{CJK*}